Why Does Meditating Make Me Anxious?

 Then he added, ‘Always remember, just because you feel pain and anxiety when you meditate, does not mean stillness is not here.
 Stillness reveals whatever stands in its way.
 And stillness will renew you on every level, so long as you keep going.’”

 So then, I think it’s helpful to remember the kind of life you’ve been born into, and the kind of culture you’ve been conditioned by, and the nature of the organism that you’ve been made into.
 As R.D.
 Lang, the famous American psychiatrist once said, “Insanity — a perfectly rational adjustment to an insane world,” and I think it is particularly apt when it comes to the deep dive into our mentality that we do when we meditate.

 We close our eyes, and unlike every other waking period of our day, we choose to sit totally still – something we’re not used to.
 And on that space, uninterrupted by outer distractions, it is inevitable that we will meet our inner Self – the truth of what we have become.
 And I would say, considering everything, that the anxiety you’re experiencing is a common reaction to that meeting.

 Well, a three phase approach is best.

-- Break the anxiety down to it’s most basic element, aside from what your mind is making of it That is to say, look past your dislike of it.
-Go to how it feels in your body.
-The physical aspect of the anxiety, being the cause of all your mental reactions, is the only aspect which can change.
+- Break the anxiety down to it’s most basic element, aside from what your mind is making of it.
+That is to say, look past your dislike of it.
+Go into how it feels in your body – the physical aspect of the anxiety.
+Work on relaxing the patterns of tension it’s causing in your body.
+Being the cause of all your mental reactions, the physicality of the anxiety is the only aspect you can can change.